 Have you ever "pinned" a post to your Facebook Page's Timeline?
 Basically, pinning a post allows you to highlight a typical Facebook post on the top of your Timeline for seven days.

 How does this relate to optimizing your Facebook cover photo?
 Well, if you're spending time aligning your Facebook Page CTA, your cover photo design, and your cover photo description copy, you should also make sure to post about the same thing directly to your page, and pin that post to the top of your Timeline.
 That way, you're giving people one very clear call-to-action when they arrive to your page (albeit in several different locations) -- which should help conversions.
 Below is an example of what this can look like:

-This post was originally published in September 2013, and has since been updated and republished for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in September 2013, and has been updated for freshness, accuracy, and comprehensiveness.